Shaunclarke04/debian-MOOntenance-script/README.md

 # debian-MOOntenance-script

+script for headless automatic software updates on Debian systems - add to Root's crontab | now with MOOre whimsy

-a slightly more aMOOsing fork of [debian-maintenance-script](https://github.com/Shaunclarke04/Debian-maintenance-script)
+an udderly aMOOsing fork of [debian-maintenance-script](https://github.com/Shaunclarke04/Debian-maintenance-script)